UtrechtUniversity/SWORDS-template/paper/paper.md

 3. Studying the contents of the repositories.
 Content evaluation includes aspects of quality assessment, documentation availability, and FAIRness [@wilkinson_fair_2016] scores [@Spaaks_howfairis_2022] (Findability, Accessibility, Interoperability, and Reusability).
    ![Phase 1](../docs/Phase_3.png){width=50%}

 Written in Python, SWORDS provides a template for easy implementation within any organization and focuses on GitHub, which is the go-to reference for mining open-source repositories [@cosentino_systematic_2017].
+The framework was applied to Utrecht University as part of a research project [@quach_mapping_2022].

 # Statement of need